opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

   packets/seconds (pps) or bits/seconds.

 > Only the hosts that have been pinged successfully at this point in mininet will
->be visible.
+> be visible.

 Link stats are derived by ONOS by periodically obtaining the port counters for each device.
 ONOS internally uses gNMI to read port information, including counters.

-> All of the devices, ports, portstats, links, hosts, flows and groups can be
+> All of the devices, ports (including stats), links, hosts, flows, and groups can be
->displayed through the various views in the web UI.
+> displayed through the various views in the web UI.

 #### 7a.
 View Pipeconf data in the web UI